Updated: Jan. 3, 2023

 - A buyer inclined toward the latest trends might go for a sleek, modern design.

-- A more simple, traditional design - one that goes back decades - might trigger just-like-mother-used-to-make nostalgia.
+- A more simple, traditional design - one that goes back decades - might trigger just-like-mom-used-to-make nostalgia.

 - Beautiful, hand drawn images of grains with soft, natural colors may appeal to someone who wants to be perceived as elegant and refined or a believer in natural foods.

 Seem a little crazy?
 Next time you’re out shopping and you pick a product off the shelf — even a product as simple as pasta — ask yourself, Why this one?
-Or think about why you always shop at the same clothing store.
+Or , consider why you always shop at the same clothing store.
 You’ll probably find that careful price/quality/quantity analysis did NOT drive your purchase.
 It’s more likely that the product or merchant appealed because of a correlation with how you think of yourself and how you want others to perceive you.
-(Okay, make that “we” and “us.”
-I’m not immune.)

 Savvy brands and their marketers know this.
-Through brand strategy development, they understand their core strengths, what appeals to their ideal customer, and how to message effectively to build affinity.
+Through brand strategy development, they understand their core strengths and values, what appeals to their ideal customer, and how to message effectively to build affinity.
 They also know, through strategic brand identity and messaging, how to evoke the emotions that create strong positive associations with their brands.

 First Strategy, Then Consistency

 We’ve established that highly effective brands approach brand identity strategically.
 But is that all that’s needed to succeed?
-No.
+Nope!

 Think of hugely successful, strategic consumer brands like Apple and Nike, or Target and Anthropologie.
 What do they have in common?
 Striking, recognizable, consistent visual brand identities.

 Every ad, regardless of medium (TV, print, digital, outdoor), for any of these companies is immediately recognizable, regardless of the product being touted and usually even before a logo is displayed.
-That’s the power of consistency.
+That’s the power of consistency coupled with a strong visual brand identity.
 Strategy is Job No. 1, but once you’ve created your brand identity, consistent application is critical to making it stick as a highly recognizable, stand-out brand.